 I've also had this dish the next few days after preparing it, and it tastes just as delicious reheated.

-You can also eat it cold.
+You can also eat it cold or at room temperature.
 Just ask my husband Tim... he absolutely refuses to warm anything up especially since we haven't had a microwave since moving to this house last year.

 It's a "waste of time" and "almost everything tastes just as good cold."
 He's crazy.